hulanguyen/WeatherSample/README.md

 - Open project and wait for it loading all package dependencies
 - build and run the app with simulator.
 - Deloyment target only support for iOS 13 and above
+- App default loading weather of "saigon" when starting.
+- App default clear cach after 2 days.
+And this checking after launching app.
 Note: current app development which using swift 5, xcode 13.

 # 4. Checklist of items: